swhetzel/ncaa_bracket_pool_winner_model/README.md

     a CSV containing the 538 rating data for each team a CSV containing the current points of each participant for rounds 1 and 2 a CSV containing the schedule of each team should they advance to the next round - useful in determining resultant matchups in each subsequent round

+see model_run.py for an example of how to run the model and explore some of the output features.